udaniwijewardhana/udani-website/content/authors/admin/_index.md

   url: "https://www.swinburne.edu.au"

 # Short bio (displayed in user profile at end of posts)
 bio: Udani Wijewardhana holds a first-class special BSc (Hons) degree in Computational mathematics and statistics from University of Colombo, Sri Lanka.
 Her background is in data science with experience in private practice.
-Her PhD research focus is the development of Persistence models for bird species considering spatial and temporal scales using citizen science data.
+Her PhD research is about statistical modelling for resident shorebirds in Australia using citizen science data.

 interests:
-- Spatial and temporal data analysis
 - Biostatistics
 - Data Mining using R
+- Spatial and temporal data analysis

 education:
   courses: